-A few years back, with a budget under 300 dollars you could buy a borderline-decent smartphone, with a low performance, a weak camera and overall, there was a mile between them and the more expensive, high-end flagship phones.
+Not that long ago, with a budget under 300 dollars you could only afford a borderline-decent smartphone, with a low performance, a weak camera and overall, there was a mile between it and the more expensive, high-end flagship phones.

-But, a couple of years back, we have noticed a shift of interest from the smartphone manufacturers, focusing a lot more on the low-mid-range phones, than they would before.
+But, a couple of years back, we have noticed a shift of interest from the smartphone manufacturers, which started focusing a lot more on the low-mid-range phones, than they would before.
 So, now, we have high-performing smartphones at surprisingly low prices, capable of playing the latest games, having a decent camera and a decent display (there are even a few of them that almost invalidate the ownership of a high-end flagship phone).